rusthon/Rusthon/README.rst

 	</body>
 	</html>

-Numbers and strings can be passed directly to JavaScript functions.
-Simple callbacks that do not take any arguments can also be passed as an argument to a JavaScript function, like window.setInterval.
 PythonJS allows you to call any JavaScript function directly by wrapping it at runtime.
 Attributes of JavaScript objects are also returned directly, like document.body.
 This allows you to use the HTML DOM API just as you would in normal JavaScript.

 ---------------